|Semester Start||Application Deadline||Interview|

 For admission, two applications are required as follows:

-- Submit application to the university and all required admissions documents.
+- Submit application to the university, application to the program and all required admissions documents.

 Application deadline is March 1 each year to be considered for a April interview.